silky/silky.github.com/src/posts/2017-01-07-forging-quantum-money-part-2.md

 Now that we're familiar with the Wiesner's original scheme for quantum money, we can take a look at the "bomb testing" attack presented in the paper.
-The paper actually introduce two attacks, one more general than the other, but I'll focus on the less general one; the _bomb testing_ attack, because it's more fun.
+The paper actually introduces two attacks, one more general than the other, but I'll focus on the less general one; the _bomb testing_ attack, because it's more fun.